pacoito123/LC_StoreRotationConfig/README.md

 The store rotation can also be displayed in alphabetical order by toggling the `sortItems` setting (off by default).

-For cases where having too many items in the store rotation causes scrolling to skip over several lines, either with `stockAll` enabled or with a high `minItems`/`maxItems` value, toggling the `relativeScroll` setting (off by default) will adapt the terminal scroll amount to the number of lines in the current terminal page.
+For cases where having too many items in the store rotation causes scrolling to skip over several lines, either with `stockAll` enabled or with a high `minItems`/`maxItems` value, toggling the `relativeScroll` setting (off by default) will adapt scrolling to a certain number of lines at a time, determined by the `linesToScroll` setting (20 by default).

 ## Compatibility